In Brief

 Keep Going

 Providence is the doctrine that makes every other doctrine livable.
 If He governs the galaxies, He governs your Tuesday.
 Explore what Scripture says about the scope of God's sovereign rule, the end toward which He is directing everything, and what it means to rest in the hands that hold you.
-You are not alone.
-You are not random.
-You are held.
+You were not dropped into a random world.
+You were placed into a kept one.